 This dual-perspective projection allows DeepIPCv2 to capture both semantic context and geometric structure, improving robustness in navigational control estimation.
-To process these arrays, we use two different encoders that are made of atrous and standard convolution blocks as shown in Fig. \ref{fig:model2}.
+To process these projections, we use two different encoders that are made of atrous and standard convolution blocks as shown in Fig. \ref{fig:model2}.
 Atrous convolution blocks \cite{atrous_conv} are used to deal with some vacant regions in the projected LiDAR point clouds at the early encoding process.
 As the kernel sizes and dilation rates can be adjusted, an atrous convolution layer is more suitable than a standard convolution layer for extracting the features.
 Then, we also configure the pooling size after each convolution block to match the output size of both encoders.
 With this configuration, DeepIPCv2 has a better scene understanding capability as it can perceive from two different perspectives that clearly show traversable and non-traversable regions.

 Later, we perform a series of ablation studies to systematically assess the contribution of each input modality and perception configuration.
 First, we construct two simplified model variants: one that uses only the logarithmic-depth point clouds and another that relies solely on the segmented point clouds.
 Evaluating these variants allows us to understand the relative importance of each representation.
 Then, we further extend the ablation process by comparing this variant against models that perceive the environment from a single viewpoint, either exclusively from the front perspective or from the bird’s-eye view (BEV).
 This additional comparison is crucial for demonstrating the necessity of multi-view perception.